Q1: M. Hamel taught ________ in the French districts of Alsace and Lorraine.

 Q1: Why was Franz afraid of going to school?

-Ans: Franz was afraid of going to school because he had not learned his lesson on participles.
+Ans: Franz was afraid of going to school because he had not learned his lesson on participles and feared punishment.

 Q2: What did Franz notice upon reaching school?

-Ans: Franz noticed an unusual silence, villagers occupying the back benches, and M. Hamel well dressed.
+Ans: Franz noticed an unusual silence, villagers filling the back benches, and M. Hamel dressed in his best clothes.

 Q3: What did M. Hamel write on the blackboard?

-Ans: M. Hamel wrote, “Vive La France,” on the blackboard.
+Ans: M. Hamel wrote, "Vive La France, " on the blackboard to show his patriotism.

 Q4: Why did the Prussian rulers discontinue the teaching of French in Alsace and Lorraine?